MarkMc1089/devpacker/README.md

   use_lintr = TRUE,        # set up lintr
   use_tests = TRUE,        # set up testthat
-  fields = list(),         # usethis option for setting DESCRIPTION fields - for better option see below roxygen = TRUE,          # usethis option to use roxygen (for automating a lot of documentation tasks) or not check_name = TRUE,       # usethis option to check valid name for CRAN open = FALSE             # set to TRUE if you want to immediately open your new project )
+  fields = list(),         # usethis option for setting DESCRIPTION fields - for better option see below roxygen = TRUE,          # usethis option to use roxygen (for automating a lot of documentation tasks) check_name = TRUE,       # usethis option to check valid name for CRAN open = FALSE             # set to TRUE if you want to immediately open your new project )